SynApps/trackman/README.md

 * Deploy the changes and boot your app.

 ### Need to change your layout or assets?
-Simply edit your static pages, link different assets, go crazy!
+Simply edit your static pages, link different assets, go crazy!0
 Trackman will sync upon application boot on your next deployment.

 ### Conventions